-A copy of your individual Federal income tax return, including W-2s for the most recent tax year, or a statement and/or evidence describing why you were not required to file.
+IRS-issued certified copies or transcripts of your individual Federal income tax return for the three most recent tax years, or a statement and/or evidence describing why you were not required to file.
 Also include a copy of each and every Form 1099, Schedule, and any other evidence of reported income.
-You may submit this information for the most recent three tax years, pay stubs from the most recent six months, and/or a letter from your employer if you believe any of these items will help you qualify.
+You may submit pay stubs from the most recent six months and/or a letter from your employer if you believe any of these items will help you qualify.